 While the ways we use our iPads are unique (a college student jotting down notes in a classroom, an illustrator painstakingly creating a new drawing, a grandparent trying to sign up for Netflix, a kid buying a few extra lives for a mobile game while their parents aren’t paying attention), we do all share one need: a case.
-The right iPad case protects your investment from accidental spills and drops, and it might even stop the Wilhelm Scream from running through your head the next time your iPad slips out of your hands.
-(We’ve all been there, picking up our precious tablet with careful, concerned movements as if we’re investigating a crime scene, only to be flooded with relief when we don’t see any cracks.)
-The right case can also improve your iPad’s functionality by letting you position it at different heights or angles.
-And, of course, the nicest cases will look good, too.
-To find the best case or sleeve for all sorts of people, we talked to 11 different tech experts, art directors, illustrators, artists, and other folks with great taste.
-Here are their picks for the best iPad cases, in terms of both security and style.
+The right iPad case not only protects your investment from accidental spills and drops, it can also improve your iPad’s functionality by letting you position it at different heights or angles or supplying a keyboard for easier typing.
+And, of course, the nicest cases will look good.

 What we’re looking for

-Material and protection: iPad cases come in a variety of materials, all of which offer different protection and style qualities.
 There are sleek leather cases that add low-profile durability.
 Soft nylon cases can be tough and offer some cushion, while remaining light enough to carry around.
-Rugged hard-shell cases can give your iPad a coat of armor that absorbs the impact of bumps and drops and shield it from scratches and abrasions.
-The material of your ideal case will be a matter of preference, but depending on how you use your iPad, you might want something more durable or lightweight.
+Rugged hard-shell cases can absorb the impact of bumps and drops and shield your device from scratches and abrasions.
+The material is a matter of preference, but depending on how you use your iPad, you might want something more durable or lightweight.

-No one reasonably expects their iPad case to take a hit from Thor’s hammer and have the tablet come away unscathed, but a good case should withstand everyday drops and scratches.
+A good case should withstand everyday drops and scratches.
 If you’re the type of person who throws their keys into their bag where they might rub up against your iPad screen, anti-scratch protection will be important.
-Pay attention to whether the case covers the edges, corners, and buttons too, so they don’t get damaged if your iPad sees a lot of jostling, whether in your bag while you’re on a train or from a kid who demands to play games on it all the time.
+A case that covers the edges, corners, and buttons will also better protect an iPad that sees a lot of jostling, whether in your bag while you’re on a train or from a kid who demands to play games on it all the time.

 Best overall iPad case

-“I had used bulky cases for previous tablets, and they really hurt the portability factor,” says Tatiana Quiqley, a 3-D artist and illustrator.
+Getting Apple’s iPad case might seem like the obvious choice, but that’s because it’s one of the best options if you want to keep your iPad free of scuffs without the bulk.
+This streamlined cover is a favorite of many of our experts, primarily because of its featherweight construction and highly portable design.
+“I had used bulky cases for previous tablets, and they really hurt the portability factor,” says Tatiana Quigley, a 3-D artist and illustrator.
 “The Folio case is a little pricey, but it’s lightweight and easy to fit into your bag or on your lap while you are irresponsibly drawing in bed.”
-Harry Hembley, the illustrator behind the popular “lil bean” Instagram account, likes that the Folio “folds to the perfect angle for daily drawing.”
+Harry Hambley, the illustrator behind the popular “lil bean” Instagram account, likes that the Folio “folds to the perfect angle for daily drawing.”
 He also likes the case’s simple-but-nice sueded interior finish.
 And Jason Snell of the tech podcast Upgrade praises its portability and durability.
 “I’ve been using the Folio for a few years now,” he says.
 “It does get some wear around spots where you might grip the case while drawing, but I think it’s a fair trade-off for how light the thing is.”
-Both Quiqley and artist Kofi Ofosu also appreciate the case’s foldable stand, which makes drawing on the iPad comfortable, no matter how you might be sitting — and even if you’re lying down.
+Both Quigley and artist Kofi Ofosu also appreciate the case’s foldable stand, which makes drawing on the iPad comfortable, no matter how you might be sitting — and even if you’re lying down.

-“I wanted something that was slim and light but didn’t skimp on protection,” says Daniel Fishel, an illustrator and designer who has worked with Netflix, the New York Times, and GQ.
+“I wanted something that was slim and light but didn’t skimp on protection,” says Daniel Fishel, an illustrator and designer.
 He especially appreciates the case’s portability and flexibility: “It rolls up nice, allowing me to draw at a slight angle.”
 Like the Apple Smart Folio, the JETech case attaches magnetically and has front and back covers, and the cover folds into a stand.
 However, it also has a plastic edge that offers more protection along the corners and sides of the iPad.
 It’s not as sleek as the Smart Folio, but it functions similarly for a much lower price and comes in more than a dozen colors.
 It also wakes the iPad when opened and puts it to sleep when closed.
 If you use an Apple Pencil, Fishel recommends attaching a Pencil sleeve to the back of the case, so you don’t have to worry about losing it.

 Best iPad keyboard case